-Anna Keisler, an associate financial planner with SG Financial Advisors, LLC, recommends automating your cash flow tracking with Mint, a free app that allows you to view almost all of your bank and investment accounts in one place, as well as any loans you may have (because you are a millennial).
-If you need additional capabilities, she suggests you try You Need a Budget (YNAB), but note this requires a monthly fee.
+Anna Keisler, a former associate financial planner with SG Financial Advisors, LLC, recommends automating your cash flow tracking with Mint, a free app that allows you to view almost all of your bank and investment accounts in one place, as well as any loans you may have.
+If you need additional capabilities, she suggests you try You Need a Budget (YNAB), but note that this requires a monthly fee.
 Once you have a healthy idea of your spending and savings habits, the real fun begins.

-Lesley Tenaglia, a mortgage agent at Ultimate Mortgage and Finance Solutions Inc., advises you write a list of financial and lifestyle goals.
+Lesley Tenaglia, a mortgage agent at both Ultimate Mortgage and Finance Solutions Inc. and Fuse Mortgage Inc., advises you to write a list of financial and lifestyle goals.
 That’s right—manifest your finances like you would for that front row parking spot.
 Separate your goals into five, 10 and even 20-year plans based on your determined spending and saving habits.
 “Ensure your goals and budget are reasonable and attainable,” Tenaglia warns.
 “Set yourself up for success.
 Remember that life is also about experience, so make sure your budget and goals allow for you to enjoy your journey.”

 2. Establish a safety net.

-The job market may be on the rise, but any new grad or millennial will tell you, finding a new job is harder than putting together the monkey jigsaw on Legends of the Hidden Temple.
-Nearly every financial advisor I spoke with urged millennials to create an emergency fund, but I appreciated the realistic timeline Amy Kemp, financial advisor at Paragon Financial Services, gave for how long it will likely take someone to get back on their feet in the current economic climate.
+The job market may be on the rise, but as any new grad or millennial will tell you, finding a new job is harder than putting together the monkey jigsaw on Legends of the Hidden Temple.
+Nearly every financial advisor I spoke with urged millennials to create an emergency fund.
+However, I appreciated the realistic timeline Amy Kemp, financial advisor at Paragon Financial Services, gave for how long it would likely take someone to get back on their feet in the current economic climate.

-“A healthy guideline is to have between six and 12 months’ worth of expenses set aside,” Kemp says.
+“A healthy guideline is to have between six and 12 months worth of expenses set aside,” Kemp says.
 “This money should be kept in a savings or money market account where you can have quick and easy access to it.”
-Saving this much doesn’t happen overnight, so be patient and watch out for savings accounts at big banks like Bank of America and Wells Fargo that have little to no interest rates—if you leave a year’s worth of emergency funds sitting here, you’re losing money.
-Kemp explains, “Interest rates have slowly crept higher, so you can now find money market accounts where your money can earn as much as 2 percent per year.”
+Saving this much doesn’t happen overnight, so be patient and watch out for savings accounts at big banks like Bank of America and Wells Fargo that have little to no interest rates—if you leave a year’s worth of emergency funds sitting here, your savings account will stagnate.
+Kemp explains, “Interest rates have slowly crept higher, so you can now find money market accounts where your money can earn as much as 2% per year.”
 Don’t settle with the account you opened when you were 15 just because it’s convenient.

 3. Give yourself credit.

 Overwhelmingly, the most common response among finance experts was to take advantage of your employer’s 401(k)—especially if they offer any sort of matching funds.
 You’ll want to invest at least the percentage of your paycheck your employer will match to cash in on the “free money.”
 However, be sure to look into which investment funds your employer’s 401(k) offers.
 Many corporations partner with investment firms and that means your 401(k) will likely come with seemingly small expense ratios.
 (In layman’s terms, this is a percentage of fund assets used for administrative, management and other expenses.)
-A 1.2 percent expense ratio may seem inconsequential when you’re young and have low investments, but compounded over 30 years, that’s a lot of Benjamin’s you’re missing out on.
-Look for your options within your employer’s 401(k) with the lowest expense ratios.
+A 1.2% expense ratio may seem inconsequential when you’re young and have low investments, but compounded over 30 years, that’s a lot of money you’re missing out on.
+Look for your options with the lowest expense ratios within your employer’s 401(k).

 Retired professor Timothy G. Wiedman, D.B.A., says millennials should also seriously consider opening a Roth IRA.
-“Since (under current tax rules) money invested in a Roth IRA can be withdrawn tax-free in retirement, this is an excellent use of [your] money.”
-In terms of where to invest, Wiedman recommends putting your money into a Vanguard Fund like VOO, which just so happens to have an expense ratio of .04 percent.
-You can open your own Roth IRA through companies like TD Ameritrade and invest the maximum amount each year, which is currently $5,500.
+“Since (under current tax rules) money invested in a Roth IRA can be withdrawn tax-free in retirement, this is an excellent use of [your] money,” he says.
+In terms of where to invest, Wiedman recommends putting your money into a Vanguard Fund like VOO, which just so happens to have an expense ratio of .04%.
+You can open your own Roth IRA through companies like TD Ameritrade and invest the maximum amount each year, which is currently $6,000.

-And for the love of free Wi-Fi, transfer your previous employer’s 401(k) to your IRA and don’t let your hard work go to waste!
+Additionally, always remember to transfer your previous employer’s 401(k) to your IRA and don’t let your hard work go to waste.